jfcloutier/karma_system/research_fellowship/niche_construction.md

 # Niche construction

-The agent's world starts with a food patch (green) and multiple fertile areas (brown), including one in which a food patch sits.
+The agent's world starts with one or more food patches (green) and multiple fertile areas (blue), including one in which a food patch sits.

 Non-fertile areas are gray.